bodhiswattwa/Automated-Blind-Controls/README.md

 **Input Peripherals:**
 <ul>
-<li> A photoresistor or a light-dependent resistor decreases the resistance with respect to the level of luminosity on the component’s sensitive surface. </li>
+<li> <strong>A photoresistor or a light-dependent resistor </strong> decreases the resistance with respect to the level of luminosity on the component’s sensitive surface. </li>

-<li> A temperature and humidity sensor measures the temperature of the surrounding area.
+<li> <strong>A temperature and humidity sensor</strong> measures the temperature of the surrounding area.
 The control system depends on the feedback of the DHT11. </li>
 </ul>

 **Output Peripherals:**
 <ul>
-<li> A stepper motor, also commonly known as a step motor or stepping motor, is a DC electric motor that divides a full rotation into a number of equal steps. </li>
+<li> <strong>A stepper motor</strong>, also commonly known as a step motor or stepping motor, is a DC electric motor that divides a full rotation into a number of equal steps. </li>

 <li> LED 7-segment display is used to determine the degree of  closed or opened the blinds are. </li>
 </ul>